Training a puppy means repeating the same command dozens of times. Sometimes hundreds. Sit. Stay. Come. Leave it. Repeat tomorrow.

 They work well as occasional rewards, but they slow down training sessions.

-During active training sessions, puppies may earn 30–100 treats.
+During active training sessions, puppies may earn 30 to 100 treats.

 A few tips help keep things balanced.

-Even tiny treats can be broken into half or quarters.
+Even tiny treats can be broken into halves or quarters.

 Use different treats depending on difficulty.